 The tag line for Enchanted Diamonds used to read "Your Fairytale Engagement Ring Starts Here" but it seems like the Fairytale has turned into a Nightmare for consumers and trade members alike.

-Based on testimonials posted by consumers on the thread on Pricescope and articles in the NY Daily News and JCK Magazine, Enchanted Diamonds accepted payment via cash/wire transfer from people and then never shipped the diamonds and/or issue refunds.
+Based on testimonials posted by consumers on the thread and articles in the NY Daily News and JCK Magazine, it appears that Enchanted Diamonds accepted cash/wire transfer payments and never shipped the diamonds or issue refunds.

 Without knowing more about the situation, we can only imagine how Rare Carat could possibly be responsible for the situation at Enchanted Diamonds.